omriher/CapTipper/docs/Usage.rst

 client
 ------

-Display all collected data on the client seen in the PCAP.
+Display all collected data on the client found in the PCAP.

 ::